Feed-dev/Feed-dev/README.md

-👋 Hi, I'm Federico, a Blockchain Developer & AI Enthusiast!
+👋 Hi, I'm a Blockchain Developer & AI Enthusiast!

 🔭 **Current Projects**
 -  Working on a defi solution for funding Ai inference with yield.
 Yield to Compute.